 Price

-Includes B&B, H/B or AI accommodation, a/c transport with chauffeur guide, entrance fees & activities, and taxes.
+Includes B&B, H/B or AI accommodation, a/c transport with chauffeur guide, exclusive jeep & boat safaris, entrance fees & activities, and taxes.

 Arrive Colombo airport and greeted by your dedicated Tikalanka chauffeur guide.